SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 method in lua function object:method(...)

+in languages with type annotation, the type annotation of an object is generally its class (e.g. MyClass myObject = new myObject();)

+<h3>abstract & static classes </h3>

+Abstract classes are generally declared with the abstract keyword.
+Both abstract and static classees are not instantiable.
+Abstract classes are designed mainly to be inherited from.

 <h3>Constructors/object creation</h3>

 Creating a new object via a constructor is done by the new operator in most languages.

 A constructor is generally a callable unit and thus called with () Rust doesn't use any operator to create new Structs.
 In general, you use literals, some type provide a new() associated function.
+In C#, Java, the constructor has the same name as the class

 <h3>type parameters and generics</h3>